sparkfun/eng_application/ETC/README.md

 2. What is your ideal weekly schedule?

+3. What is your desired compensation range?
+Range = (least you are comfortable accepting, max you think you are worth)

-3. SparkFun is a dog-friendly, dog-filled environment.
+4. SparkFun is a dog-friendly, dog-filled environment.
 Are you comfortable working around dogs?
 If you have a dog, would you see yourself bringing your dog to work?

-4. Who is your cultural alter-ego (athlete, artist, author, actor, alien, etc.)?
+5. Who is your cultural alter-ego (athlete, artist, author, actor, alien, etc.)?

-5. What topics would you like to focus on while working with the engineering team?
+6. What topics would you like to focus on while working with the engineering team?